Municipal Election Officials

 I have been appointed as an Election Official, what now?

-The procedures for general elections are guided by the Municipal Government Act, the Municipal Election Regulations, the Campaign Contributions and Election Expenses Bylaw Regulations, and the Plebiscite Regulations.
+The procedures for general elections and by-elections are guided by the Municipal Government Act, the Municipal Election Regulations, the Campaign Contributions and Election Expenses Bylaw Regulations, and the Plebiscite Regulations.

 The Municipal Elections Guidebook provides an overview of the municipal election process.

-All election officials (except the MEO and Deputy MEO) must make a declaration that they will faithfully and impartially perform their duties in the administration of the election:
+All election officials (except the MEO and Deputy MEO) must make a declaration that they will faithfully and impartially perform their duties in the administration of the election (or by-election):

-Municipal election officials will be offered information and training sessions on municipal elections and the voting process.
+Contact Municipal Affairs if municipal election officials require information and training sessions on municipal elections and the voting process.

 What materials are required for the voting and counting process?